Gravitational form factors of the proton in the improved holographic QCD model

 Therefore, we carry out the two fits iteratively until convergence is found.

-We fit our form of $\A(t)$ to the lattice data for the gluonic contributions to $\A(t)$ obtained in \cite{Shanahan:2018pib,Hackett:2023rif}.
-Only data for $\A(t)$ are used in the fit, since these are significantly more uniform than the currently available results for $\D(t)$.
-An additional motivation for this choice is that fixing $\A(t)$ allows remaining proton properties, which are determined through $\D(t)$, to be predicted within the model.
-Had $\D(t)$ been fitted directly instead, the resulting mechanical properties would largely be imposed by the fit itself rather than emerging as genuine model predictions.
-At each step of the iterative fitting procedure we do a least-squares fit of $\A(t)$ to the data~\cite{Shanahan:2018pib,Hackett:2023rif}, taking into account the error estimates in the data.
+We fit our $\Ag(t)$ to the lattice data for the gluonic contributions to $\A(t)$ obtained in \cite{Shanahan:2018pib,Hackett:2023rif}.
+In the lattice study of \cite{Shanahan:2018pib} the pion mass is rather high, $m_\pi = 450$ MeV, while in \cite{Hackett:2023rif} the mass is closer to the physical value, $m_\pi = 170$ MeV.
+The gluon and quark contributions to the total form factors are not independently conserved, and hence, are renormalization scale-dependent~\cite{Polyakov:2018zvc}.
+Both sets of lattice data used in the fit have been computed using the modified minimal subtraction scheme at $\mu = 2$ GeV.
+Only data for $\Ag(t)$ are used in the fit, since these datasets are significantly more uniform than the currently available results for $\Dg(t)$.
+An additional motivation for this choice is that fixing $\Ag(t)$ allows remaining proton properties, which are determined through $\Dg(t)$, to be predicted within the model.
+Had $\Dg(t)$ been fitted directly instead, the resulting mechanical properties would largely be imposed by the fit itself rather than emerging as genuine model predictions.
+At each step of the iterative fitting procedure we do a least-squares fit of $\Ag(t)$ to the data~\cite{Shanahan:2018pib,Hackett:2023rif}, taking into account the error estimates in the data.